Anangpur Dam

-The Anangpur Dam is an Indian hydraulic engineering structure built during the reign of the King Anangpal I of the Tomara dynasty in the 8th century.
+The Anangpur Dam is an Indian hydraulic engineering structure built during the reign of the King Anangpal I of the Tomara Rajput dynasty in the 8th century.
 It is located near the Anangpur village in Faridabad district, Haryana, India.

 History

 The king Anangpal Tomar I declared himself an independent ruler and established the Tomar Dynasty of Delhi in the early 8th century.
 He built his capital at the Anangpur village in Haryana and expanded his kingdom from there.
 He is said to have built numerous palaces and temples during his reign, majority of which are now completely diminished.
 Anangpal I is often misunderstood to be Anangpal II.

 Structure

 The ancient and solid gravity dam structure, a pre-Islamic structure that fords a local nala (stream) is 7 m in height and 50 m in length between the two banks.
 It has been built with quartzite stones (locally available), duly chiselled and dressed, as a regular dam section with downstream base width increasing in steps with depth up to the foundation.
 It has entry manholes from the top of the dam, which lead into the body of the dam for inspection and control of flow through sluices for downstream uses.
 The intake entry into the sluice is on the upstream side.
 The downstream outlet end leads to the flat terrain below the dam at the ground level.
 The reservoir created by the dam is mostly silted over the centuries, but it is said to be in use.